spR1tee/digital-twin-app/README.md

 # Digital Twin and IoT-Fog-Cloud Simulator

-This project demonstrates the integration of Digital Twin technology with IoT-Cloud-Fog computing concepts.
+This project demonstrates the integration of Digital Twin technology with IoT-Fog-Cloud computing concepts.
 The system consists of two Maven-based Java Spring Boot applications:

 1. **[Dummy App](https://github.com/spR1tee/dummy-app)**: Simulates a real-world system by sending and receiving data via APIs.
 2. **Digital Twin App**: Acts as the digital twin, storing data in a database, processing the data, and performing simulations and predictions.